-For owner and chef Jonathan Barthelmess and co-owner Sam Christie, The Apollo in Potts Point represents the food of their heritage.
+For co-owner and chef Jonathan Barthelmess and his business partner Sam Christie, The Apollo in Sydney’s Potts Point represents the food of their heritage.
 The menu brings together traditional Mediterranean fare with the top-shelf experience of its team.

-The kefalograviera saganaki is melted cheese and honey and as Barthelmess says, 'Who's not going to like it?'
-It's so often compared to haloumi, but it's very different.
+The popular kefalograviera saganaki (“sagakani” refers to any dish prepared in a small frying pan) is little more than melted cheese and honey.
+As Barthelmess says, “Who's not going to like it?”
+While often compared to haloumi, it’s very different.
 The honey is important (he recommends Attiki from Greece), but the thing that's make or break is that the cheese is hot while you eat it.
-Which is why at The Apollo it is served in the pan, like a salty island, surrounded by golden, greasy, sweet juices.
+Which is why The Apollo serves it in the pan, like a salty island surrounded by golden, greasy, sweet juices.

 The Apollo's Saganaki Cheese with Honey and Oregano